 The Frequent Traveler Media Awards

-A group of notable journalists will choose the winners of three Frequent Traveler Media Awards in each region.
+A group of notable journalists chooses the winners of three Frequent Traveler Media Awards.

 Chair, Titan & Media Awards

 David is a publisher and global speaker on airline & hotel loyalty programs, and an expert on loyalty program design, finances, and economics.

 As a consultant with New World Loyalty, David works closely with airline & hotel programs to develop strategic solutions to loyalty challenges, and is a leading industry expert on loyalty psychology and behavioral motivation.